kurbaniec/rocket-testing/README.md

-Setting Database
+### Setting up the Database with Diesel CLI

-Not working under Windows?
-[See](https://users.rust-lang.org/t/diesel-error-message-actix/48320/3)
+The following does not work under Windows ([Source](https://users.rust-lang.org/t/diesel-error-message-actix/48320/3))

 ---